mbari-org/benchmark_eval/doc/docs/usage.md

 ## How to get HOTA scores
 1. If you look under `benchmark_eval/data/gt`, there should be a folder for your video sequence from the "How to get Ground Truth files" step.
 In this folder:
     a.
-Add a folder called `img1` to hold all the video image frames (should be the original frames from 'images' folder in RectLabel step 1 above, no bounding boxes).
+Add a folder called `img1` to hold all the video image frames (should be the original frames from `images` folder in RectLabel step 1 above, no bounding boxes).
     b.
 Create a `seqinfo.ini` file - the format is shown in [Tips](tips.md).
 The name should match the video sequence folder name, and the `imDir` should match the image directory name.
 Adjust frame rate, sequence length, image width, and image height accordingly.
     c.
 There should already be a `gt` folder from the "How to get Ground Truth files" step.
 2. Next, edit the `vidseq_names.txt` under `benchmark_eval/data/seqmaps`.
 The format should have "name" at the top, and then all the video sequences you would like to get the HOTA values for.
 An example can be seen in [Tips](tips.md).